On the physics of nested Markov models: a generalized probabilistic theory perspective: A minimal causal structure separating causal models

 As is extensively explored in Bell nonlocality, we are interested in finding causal structures where different physical theories pose different constraints to the correlations among observed variables.
 In this section, we find a new DAG such that

-For this purpose, we take advantage of the new causal model, $\PSS(G)$.
-Notably, this causal structure contains four observable nodes and one latent node, and the above inclusions already hold when all the observable variables take binary values.
-To our best knowledge, with the same number or fewer nodes and observable variables taking binary values, the only other causal structure that has been proven to exhibit $\C(G)\subsetneq\GPT(G)$ is the CHSH Bell test in Fig.~\ref{fig:Bell}(a), yet it does not exhibit a strict separation between $\GPT(G)$ and $\NEST(G)$.
-In a sense, the new structure is a minimal one separating $\C(G),\GPT(G)$, and $\NEST(G)$.
-Nevertheless, we remark that when the observed variables take larger alphabets, $\C(G)\subsetneq\GPT(G)$ is known for the instrumental scenario~\cite{chaves2018quantum}, the triangle scenario~\cite{renou2019genuine}, and a causal structure known as Evans' scenario~\cite{evans2016graphs,lauand2023witnessing}, all containing three observed variables.

-Consider the DAG $G$ shown in Fig.~\ref{fig:GYNDAG}(b), with $X,A,B,C\in\{0,1\}$.
+Consider the DAG $G$ shown in Figure~\ref{fig:GYNDAG}(a), with $X,A,B,C\in\{0,1\}$.
 In this causal structure, a latent variable $\Lambda$ simultaneously affects observables $A,B$, and $C$.
 An exogenous variable $X$ directly affects $A$, which is mediated by $B$ to be carried to $C$.
+The nested Markov model of this causal structure trivially comprises all the probability distributions.

-From Proposition~\ref{prop:onelatent}, we have $\GPT(G)=\PSS(G)$.
-It can be checked that the structure does not have any non-trivial equality constraints among observed variables.
-Hence, $\NEST(G)=\IND(G)$, spanning the entire probability simplex.
-As $G$ contains the instrumental scenario as a sub-structure, where the no-signalling condition poses the non-trivial condition in Eq.~\eqref{eq:instrument} on the observational data, $\GPT(G)$ is a strict subset of $\NEST(G)$.
+From Proposition~\ref{prop:already_seminetwork}, we have $\NEST(G)=\IND(G)$.
+At the same time, as $G$ contains the instrumental scenario as a sub-structure, where the no-signalling condition poses the non-trivial condition in Eq.~\eqref{eq:instrument} on the observational data, $\GPT(G)$ is a strict subset of $\NEST(G)$.
+Additionally, we have $\GPT(G)=\VVS(G)$ for this DAG per Proposition~\ref{prop:MINF_saturated}.

-To show the strict inclusion of $\C(G)\subsetneq\GPT(G)$, we look into the corresponding hyper-graph of $G$.
-As shown in Fig.~\ref{fig:GYNDAG}(a), the high-dimensional structure represents the tripartite standard Bell test with input variables $X,Y$, and $Z$, which set random measurements on a tripartite physical state $\Lambda$ with measurement results $A,B$, and $C$, respectively.
-In the tripartite Bell test, there exist no-signalling nonlocal statistics, which represent valid physical states in the box-world GPT, that cannot be generated by any classical or even quantum operations~\cite{almeida2010guess}.
+To show the strict inclusion of $\C(G)\subsetneq\GPT(G)$, we look into the visible-vertex-split graph of $G$.
+As shown in Figure~\ref{fig:GYNDAG}(b), the high-dimensional structure represents the tripartite standard Bell test with input variables $X,A^{\#}$, and $B^{\#}$, which set random measurements on a tripartite physical state $\Lambda$ with measurement results $A,B$, and $C$, respectively.
+In the tripartite Bell test, there exist no-signalling nonlocal statistics---which represent valid physical states in the BoxWorld---that cannot be generated by any classical or even quantum operations~\cite{almeida2010guess}.
 One such distribution is given by

-where $X,Y,Z,A,B,C\in\{0,1\}$.
-Intuitively, these statistics can be understood as an optimal strategy to play a nonlocal game called ``guess your neighbour's input'' (GYNI)~\cite{almeida2010guess}, where three nonlocal players win the game if and only if $A=Y, B=Z$, and $C=X$, namely, each player's output makes a correct guess of their neighbour's input.
-Except $C=X$, the winning condition is inherently similar to the projection technique in the causality study.
-Consequently, we obtain a set of valid statistics in $\NS(G)$:

 with